mellow-hype/kernel-utils/README.md

 # kernel dev workflow automation and tools

-the goal of this repo is to simplify and somewhat automate the setup for a kernel development workflow using buildroot to build a kernel image and a minimal root filesystem to use for testing, as well as setting up the directory structure for a buildroot external tree.
+this repo contains a set of scripts i've created to simplify and somewhat automate the setup for a kernel module development workflow and for building kernel images in general using buildroot.

-the goal is for the output of each of the scripts to be self-contained such that it can be moved out of the repo and continue to build.

 ## repo structure